-Blac Chyna Shows Off 50 Pounds Weight Loss, How Did She Lose Weight?
+Blac Chyna Shows Off 50-Pound Weight Loss, How Did She Lose Weight?

 Right now, filming has been paused on their reality TV series, Rob & Chyna and Kris Jenner wants her son to launch his own The Bachelor type dating series.

-“Some of the girls will be wined and dined by Rob at popular celebrity hot spots, but others will be taken to fast food restaurants like Taco Bell or Burger King” in an effort to weed out the “gold diggers.
+“Some of the girls will be wined and dined by Rob at popular celebrity hot spots, but others will be taken to fast food restaurants like Taco Bell or Burger King in an effort to weed out the gold diggers.
 Not only does Kris want to find Rob the perfect girlfriend, she also hopes a dating show will take his mind off Chyna.”

 It’s unclear whether the latest split from Blac Chyna will last, but it’s clear that momager Kris Jenner is hoping to get Rob interested in another woman so he won’t be tempted to reconcile with his baby mama.